Air Conditioning FAQs

 A leak can be caused by something as simple as a dislodged drainage pipe, making the water drain upwards, which, of course, eventually flows back into the unit and down your wall.
 In this case, it’s a simple matter of correcting the angle of the drainage pipe.

-Finally, and in more serious cases, should the system have leaked a large quantity of refrigerant, this will cause the coils on the indoor unit to “ice up” which will also result in leakage when the ice melts.
+In more serious cases should the system have leaked a large quantity of refrigerant, this will cause the coils on the indoor unit to “ice up” which will also result in leakage when the ice melts.
 If you do see ice on the coils, it is vital to switch the unit off immediately and call your air conditioning engineer.

 Finally, and I’m sorry to hammer the point home as I have in our other videos, but so many of these problems would not happen if your unit was regularly maintained.